 The crisis is concentrated in postindustrial states like Kentucky and West Virginia: the heart of Trumpland.

 No simple solution

 Despite Trump’s constant laments about drugs being smuggled in from Central America, most deaths and health problems are related to prescription drugs.
-That’s not going to be solved by hiring more border guards and building a border wall.
+That’s not going to be solved by hiring more border guards or building a wall.

-There is no simple solution, but removing the stigma on drug use could go a long way to convincing more Americans to seek help.
+There is no simple solution, but removing the stigma on addiction could go a long way to convincing more Americans to seek help.

 And help needs to be there.
 Some 1.2 million Americans with substance abuse disorders have been able to afford care through Barack Obama’s Medicaid expansion — the very expansion Trump’s Republicans have tried to undo.